What is The Best Sensitive Skin Routine?

 2. Environmental Exposure

 Sun exposure, pollution, wind, cold weather, and dry air can all worsen sensitivity.
+Check our guide on essential skin protection tips to shield your skin daily.

 3. Product Overuse